akhild555/lidar_robot_ROS/README.md

 In VM:

   3) In a new terminal, navigate to `/catkin_ws` and source the setup file by running `source /devel/setup.bash`
-  4) Run `rosrun tf static_transform_publisher 0 0 0 0 0 0 0 laser_frame laser`.
+  4) Run `rosrun tf static_transform_publisher 0 0 0 0 0 0 0 laser_frame laser`
   5) In another terminal, navigate to `/catkin_ws` and source the setup file.
 Then, run `roslaunch rplidar_ros view_rplidar.launch`
-  6) Step 3 will open RVIZ.
-In the side bar on the left, change "Fixed Frame" to `laser_frame'.
+  6) Step 5 will open RVIZ.
+In the side bar on the left, change "Fixed Frame" to `laser_frame`.

 You should now see the lidar data the RPLIDAR is capturing.